 I didn’t put what kind of apple to put in the pie because I’m going to leave that decision up to you.
 I’ll let you choose if you want sweet or tart apples, etc. However, there are certain kinds of apples that work better in pies.
 Some good apples I like for baking are Fuji, (which are usually easy to find and pretty sweet), granny smith, Jonagold, Rome or golden delicious.
 What’s your favorite type of apple for eating and for baking?
 My six-year-old daughter practically lives off apples and we use an apple corer slicer like this daily.
 And if you want to make the job of coring, peeling and slicing easy and uniform, using something like this is awesome (not to mention fun).

-If you want another Paleo apple recipe, I recommend you try my Paleo apple crisp recipe.
+If you want another Paleo apple dessert recipe, I recommend you try my Paleo apple crisp recipe.